Mary Jo Bane

 Professor of Sociology and Public Policy

 Devah Pager is Professor of Sociology and Public Policy at Harvard University.
+In 2014-2015 she serves Director of the Multidisciplinary Program in Inequality & Social Policy and Faculty Chair of the Program in Criminal Justice Policy and Management.
 Her research focuses on institutions affecting racial stratification, including education, labor markets, and the criminal justice system.
 Pager's research has involved a series of field experiments studying discrimination against minorities and ex-offenders in the low-wage labor market.
 Her book, Marked: Race, Crime, and Finding Work in an Era of Mass Incarceration (University of Chicago, 2007), investigates the racial and economic consequences of large scale imprisonment for contemporary U.S. labor markets.
 Pager holds Masters Degrees from Stanford University and the University of Cape Town, and a Ph.D. from the University of Wisconsin-Madison.

 John Cowles Professor of Sociology